Cesartwothousands/Self-made-QueryExcution/README.md

 In order to respect our university's academic integrity policy and copyright of professor.
 I have decided not to show code of tests, including the specific requirements of this assignment.

+The copyright of related header files belongs to Carnegie Mellon University Database Group, and part of header files are vv from stackoverflow blogs.

 ## Tests

 Create executors that perform sequential scans, hash joins and aggregations.
 Here are output of my code.